 Industry workshops are held for ABFA members annually.
 These workshops are by invitation and provide farmers with the opportunity to obtain the latest information on industry issues and developments, and share information and new initiatives for the betterment of the industry.

-ABFA also has close links with other aquaculture sectors and is a partner in the Prawn and Barramundi Farmers Annual Conference and the National Aquaculture Council Conference.
+ABFA also has close links with other aquaculture sectors and is a member of the National Aquaculture Council and Seafood Industry Australia.

 ABFA has the support of leading companies with close links to the industry as sponsors and partners.